muratkeremozcan/next-app-mosh/notes.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rf1v1au5x73zifurz66a.png)

-Password-1In Test Users, I created an email to use for testing.
+In Test Users, I created an email to use for testing.
 We can have 100 of these and only they can log in for now.

 next.app.mosh@gmail.com Password-1